Estate Administration Attorney

 When a person dies, his or her assets must be collected, managed, and distributed.
 Typically an Administrator or Executor needs to be appointed to perform these tasks.
 An estate administration attorney will represent a client to obtain his or her appointment as Administrator or Executor.

-A Westchester estate attorney or Bronx estate attorney knows that it is important at the beginning of an estate administration to obtain as much information concerning the decedent as possible.
+A New York City estate administration attorney knows that it is important at the beginning of an estate administration to obtain as much information concerning the decedent as possible.
 Typically I ask a client who is applying to become the estate fiduciary to bring for review all the papers that are available regarding the estate.
 These papers include past income tax returns, bank statements, brokerage account reports, bills such as credit card debts and medical bills, mortgage bills, deeds, retirement fund items and life insurance papers.
 The preparation of the appropriate forms for the Surrogate's Court is expedited and made more complete for having all of these items available for review.

 The estate attorney typically prepares all of the Court papers for the proposed Executor or Administrator to review and then file them with the Court after they are approved and signed by the client.
 This process can be expedited if all of the necessary information is quickly located.
 The Surrogate's Court review of complete and accurate papers can then lead to the probate of a Will or grant an appointment of an administrator in an intestate estate.
 In estate cases, the court wants to have an original certified copy of the decedent's death certificate.
 Also, in Probate matters and Intestate Administration filings, there needs to be a petition.
 The petition, whether it is a Probate Petition or Petition for Letters of Administration, needs to contain information such as the names and addresses of the decedent's next of kin.
 Also, the petition must specify the established value of the property which constitutes the estate.
 There are additional papers that may be needed.
 These can include a Kinship Affidavit or a Bond Affidavit that list the various outstanding debts such as funeral expenses, medical bills and credit card bills.